premodelling/infections/README.md

 Supported by version control technology, and informed by [DataOps](https://medium.com/data-ops/what-is-dataops-ten-most-common-questions-ffc09c09c921) practices.
-To this end, our programs & programming consider DataOps and software engineering best practices; albeit time constraints mean some steps have been skipped.
+To this end, our programs & programming do reflect many aspects of DataOps and software engineering best practices; due to time constraints some steps have been skipped.

 You may read the [report submitted for grading](https://github.com/premodelling/trusts/raw/master/trusts.pdf); it has a small post-submission correction &xrarr; the captions